Please use the menu below to navigate to any article section:

 The suburb is located in the Northern Beaches district, also about eight kilometres from the CBD.
 Both modern and old homes offer harbour views and all the other benefits of coastal living.

-Apartments come in at a median price of $1.4 million.
+Apartments in Dover Heights come in at a median of $1.66 million or $635 in rent.

 Nestled between Bellevue Hill and Dover Heights, Rose Bay has direct water access to the Sydney Harbour and is known for its luxurious lifestyle and statement properties.